 Last weekend, being a glorious 3-day weekend, I revisited that very same trail in the heart of Point Reyes with a different friend, and we took our bikes out as far as the trail led.
 Nichole did amazing, I have to say, for her first trail ride; I can't say the same about me.

+In my defense, I haven't been on my bike much in the last year, and I'd never been trail riding with my clipless pedals.
+So that will take some practice.
 I did come back all in one piece, though, with virtually no additional emotional scars.
 So, the new scabs and fading green contusions aside, I deem the recent adventure a rousing redemptive success.